Fake Plastic Snow: Plot

 The following morning, a worried Marc brings Wilhelmina her whole wheat.
 She asks him for his home address; she's sending a special delivery his way.
 He panics and takes another hit off his inhaler.

-Amanda updates Betty on all the elaborate party preparations that she's done.
+Amanda updates Betty on the elaborate party preparations she's done.
 Betty says she appreciates the help, but it doesn't erase her history with Daniel; she's not right for the job.
 Betty goes to her desk when Henry appears with ornaments.
 She tries to ignore him, but he tells her that he never saw snow until he moved to New York and she's so charmed that she can't stop staring at him.
 They begin to chat and she starts to fantasize about him before freezing up and telling him she has to get back to work.

-Betty is pushing ornaments into Amanda's arms when she sees one of Daniel's rings on her fingers.
-Betty chases her around the office before they try to get it off together.
+Betty is pushing ornaments into Amanda's arms when she sees one of Daniel's rings on her finger.
+Betty chases her around the office before they try to remove the ring together.
 Betty spits on an appalled Amanda's finger and starts to pull while Amanda claims she doesn't feel anything for Daniel anymore.
-Betty falls over pulling and Amanda walks off.
+While pulling, Betty falls over and Amanda walks off.

 Marc arrives at the party.
 At first, he's stuck in an elevator with a man who seems to be a hitman.
 He rushes past him and asks Amanda if she has a gun.
 Amanda says that no one would sell guns to anyone at the party.
 Marc rushes off to hide from the wrath of Wilhelmina and Amanda goes to stand by Betty to pester her about the job.
 Betty thinks Daniel needs someone who can look after him.
 Amanda says she'll run interference between Daniel and the models just to prove she can fill Betty's shoes.
 After glancing at Betty's clogs, she takes a swig and stomps off.
 Betty is left alone while Henry stands across the room flirting with her.

-Christina is drunk on Santa's lap and slurs out a wish list of presents for her co-workers, "A heart for Wilhelmina, courage for Marc and brains for Amanda."
+Christina is drunk on Santa's lap and slurs out a wish list of presents for her co-workers: "A heart for Wilhelmina, courage for Marc and brains for Amanda."
 Marc runs by while Betty moves around the room and under desks while trying to hide from Henry.
 She bangs her head and her painful yelp brings her to Henry's attention.
 He helps her up with a string of condoms in her hand but he was only there for a corkscrew.
 Christina walks by them dragging Santa into the bathroom as an appalled Marc runs out.
 Wilhelmina and the 'hitman' spot him and call him into her office.
 They take Marc to the parking garage and, just when he thinks they're going to kill him, they flip on a light to reveal a Hummer, delivered to him by the 'hitman', who happens to be an auto dealer.
 Marc is relieved to see they're just trying to buy his silence.